mehulagg/gitlab/doc/administration/packages/container_registry.md

 ### Enable the Registry debug server

+The Registry debug server that can be helpful in diagnosing problems.
+The debug endpoint can be used for monitoring registry metrics and health, as well as profiling.
+Sensitive information may be available via the debug endpoint.
+Please be certain that access to the debug endpoint is locked down in a production environment.

 The optional debug server can be enabled by setting the registry debug address in your `gitlab.rb` configuration.